regregex/OS126/README.md

 ---------------------

 If it comes to the crunch a little more room can be made by reassembling, minus some frills.
-Delete lines 75..76 and 80..85 from `src/MOS34`:

-     TAY
-     BEQ CLEARA ;branch always

-     INY
-     STAIY &0000 ;saves 24 ms
-     INY
-     STAIY &0000 ;saves 8 ms
-     INY
-     STAIY &0000 ;saves 4 ms

-Modify line 313 of `src/MOS38` accordingly:

-     % 530 ;padding

-Twenty-five more bytes can be saved by reverting portions of source code to the original.
+Forty-nine bytes can be saved by reverting portions of source code to the original.
 They are:

-- 3 bytes providing the OSWRSC entry (in `src/MOS99`).
+- 24 bytes unrolling the memory clearing loop (in `src/MOS34`)
+- 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
 - 6 bytes calculating the cassette file size (in `src/MOS72`)
-- 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
-- 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)
+- 3 bytes providing the OSWRSC entry (in `src/MOS99`)
 - 4 bytes speeding up character recognition (in `src/MOS11`)
+- 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`).

-An archive of [OS 1.25][10] is available separately.
+An archive of [OS 1.25][11] is available separately.
 The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and NOSP according to the choice of header file.
 A conditional assembly reference to `MOS125` or `NOSP` introduces each variation from the standard code.
-Also in this distribution is OS 1.26 patched for [GoSDC][11] tape emulation support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.
+Also in this distribution is OS 1.26 patched for [GoSDC][12] tape emulation support, and a copy of Acornsoft's Graphics Extension ROM suitable for all the modified OS ROMs.